🚴 Tour de France Preview & Betting Tips

 Tour de France Super Combativity Award

-This award is not determined by points scored or GC position, this award winner is picked by a jury who they believe has been the most Combative, meaning the rider who has been 'eager to fight or contend' which means the award usually goes to a rider who has an attacking attitude to be involved in the breakaways.
+This award is not determined by points scored or GC position; the award winner is picked by a jury who believes they have been the most Combative, meaning the rider who has been 'eager to fight or contend', which means the award usually goes to a rider who has an attacking attitude to be involved in the breakaways.

 Last Ten Super Combativity Award Winners